Check out this blog for 10 Ways you can improve your sleep quality.

 - Our bed isn’t a lounge, try to keep these separate and leave bed time for the 2 activities above to teach your body the difference, again further adding to our bed time ritual.
 Just like we have clothes for work (uniform) and clothes for bed (pyjamas) try and keep your bed and lounge in the same frame of mind.

-10. Spread your fluid out throughout the day
+10. Spread your fluid out throughout the day to improve your sleep

 - We need roughly 0.4g per kg of fluid, meaning if you are 100kg you will need 4 liters of fluid throughout your day.
 Spread this out, instead of trying to have a bulk amount all at once by drinking a ton of water.
 This will help prevent potential wake ups throughout the night keeping you awake for a quality sleep!

 Often there are a number of factors that can influence our ability to fall asleep and stay asleep.
-If you find yourself regularly struggling at night time then maybe it’s time to review your habits, nutrition, stress levels in order to start working towards a solution to a healthy night of rest!
+If you find yourself regularly struggling at nighttime then maybe it’s time to review your habits, nutrition, stress levels in order to start working towards a solution to a healthy night of rest!